fiidim/homebridge-arctic-spas/README.md

 {
   "platforms": [
     {
-      "platform": "ArcticSpaPlatform",
+      "platform": "ArcticSpasPlatform",
-      "name": "Arctic Spa",
+      "name": "Arctic Spas",
       "apiKey": "YOUR_API_KEY_HERE",
       "pollIntervalSeconds": 60
     }
   ]
 }

-Add additional services (SDS, YESS, Boost, etc.)
-Add pH / ORP as sensors
-Or convert this into multiple accessories (one for temp, one for pumps, etc.) instead of a single mega-accessory.
+If you want to go even further, we can also:
+Add a “pH Alert” / “ORP Alert” OccupancySensor that’s “occupied” when severity is red or yellow, which will show as an orange tile and is very automation-friendly.